couchbase/cbft/README-dev.md

 Error message conventions...

-In the cbft project, fmt.Errorf() and log.Printf() messages follow a rough convention, like...
+In the cbft project, fmt.Errorf() and log.Printf() messages follow a rough formatting convention, like...

-    source_file_base_name: short static msg, arg0: val0, arg1: val1
+    <source_file_base_name>: <short static msg string>, <arg0>: <val0>, <arg1>: <val1>

-The "short static msg" should be unique enough so that ```git grep``` works well.
+The "short static msg string" should be unique enough so that ```git grep``` works well.

+## Contributing fixes/improvements

+We require a contributor license agreement (CLA) to be signed before we can merge any pull requests.
+To sign this agreement, please register at the [couchbase code review site](http://review.couchbase.org/).
+The cbft project currently does not use this code review app, but it is still used to track acceptance of the CLA.

+All types of contributions are welcome, but please keep the following in mind:

+Existing tests should continue to pass ("make test"), and new tests for contributions are quite nice to have.

+All code should have pass "go fmt ./..." and "go vet ./...".

+## Releasing

+To do a full release with a new (semver) tag, see the Makefile's "release" target.